ibm-cloud-docs/watsonxdata/provisioning-spark.md

 **Applies to** : [Spark engine]{: tag-blue}

-The option to register external Spark engines in watsonx.data is deprecated in this release and will be removed in version 2.3. watsonx.data already includes built-in Spark engines that you can provision and use directly, including the Apache Gluten-accelerated Spark engine and the native watsonx.data Spark engine.
+The option to register external Spark engines in watsonx.data is deprecated in this release and will be removed in version 2.3.
+You cannot modify access control settings or edit existing applications. watsonx.data already includes built-in Spark engines that you can provision and use directly, including the Apache Gluten-accelerated Spark engine and the native watsonx.data Spark engine.
 {: important}

 For {{site.data.keyword.lakehouse_short}}, it is recommended to use {{site.data.keyword.iae_full_notm}} Spark to achieve below use-cases:
 1. Ingesting large volumes of data into {{site.data.keyword.lakehouse_short}} tables.
 You can also cleanse and transform data before ingestion.